 (c) An additional grade (see Honours Qualifying Examination below).

-Details of specific departmental honours programs are given under departmental listings of Programs of Study.
+Details of specific departmental honours programmes are given under the departmental listings of Programmes of Study.

 Unconcentrated Honours programs are based on the general requirement that the 15 credits, beyond the first year of study comprise: